 There are many types of dances all over the Nepal which performed along their own music and musical instruments change in tune with the themes, which revolve around topics like harvesting of crops, marriage rites, war stories, lonely people yearning for their lover, and several other themes and stories from everyday life in the villages.
 There are mainly two types of dances that are practiced by the Nepali community for a long time.

 Classical Dances of Nepal: This type of dance is based on the ancient classic.

 Folk Dance of Nepal: This type of dance is based on flock songs and music.

-It is a popular dance considered as part of the tradition of a particular person or area.
+Folk Dances are popular dance which are a part of the tradition of a particular person or area.
 All folk dances are ethnic ones.
 The term folk dance was accepted until the mid-20th century.
-Folk dances represent one of the strongest ways these (sometimes truly ancient) traditions of countries and regions can be showcased to the public.
+Folk dances are one of the strongest ways to represent (sometimes truly ancient) traditions of countries and regions to the public.
 They are usually danced at social gatherings.

 Dhan Nach is a traditional dance of the Limbus, living mainly in the Eastern part of Nepal.
 It is also known as Yalang.
 Dhan Nach is a cultural practice, and when people perform it, they sing Palam.
 This not only reflects the history and the mythical aspects of the Limbus community but also tells the glorious history to the new generations.
 This dance is performed every year at the Cultural Festival, Udhauli Parva by singing traditional songs, holding each other’s hands.

 It is the main festival of Rai people which is celebrated twice a year and is distinguished by two names Ubhauli and Udhauli.
 It is also known as Sakela.
 Ubhauli is celebrated during Baisakh Purnima and Udhauli is celebrated during the full moon day in the month of Mangsir.
 It is performed by large groups of Kirats wearing their traditional attire.
 People of all ages dance together in a large circle.